Jorrit05/DYNAMOS/docs/development_guide/Technology/gRPC.md

 Execute a (remote) function on a different service/server.

 In the context of DYNAMOS this is mostly used in sync with a sidecar container.
-So the `main` container needs to execute some code, but is not interested in the exact implementation, this is handled by the `sidecar`.
+So the `issue-20-broken-system-tracing` container needs to execute some code, but is not interested in the exact implementation, this is handled by the `sidecar`.

-TODO: Add examples and drawings how a sidecar starts a GRPC server. and the main container connects with a Client...
+TODO: Add examples and drawings how a sidecar starts a GRPC server. and the issue-20-broken-system-tracing container connects with a Client...